Phatnoir/jellyfin-renamer/README.md

 - For anime, try `--anime` flag which defaults to no episode titles

 ### Permission errors
+- The script automatically attempts to fix read-only files
 - Ensure you have write permissions to the directory
 - On WSL, check Windows file permissions
 - Try running with appropriate user privileges

+### Metadata cleanup not working
+- Ensure MKVToolNix is installed for `--deep-clean` functionality
+- Check that files are actually MKV format (metadata cleanup only works on MKV)
+- Use `--verbose` to see detailed processing information
+- On Windows/WSL: install MKVToolNix **inside WSL** or add the Windows install path to WSL's `PATH`

 ---